SEEK AND YE SHALL FIND

 Embarking on the twisting, turning road to Hana is on many travelers' bucket lists, but few people opt to stay in Maui's remote eastern reaches.
 Travaasa Hana should convince you to linger: Wake up in a bungalow overlooking the Pacific and watch the palms sway in the breeze.
 Learn to make a top-notch smoothie or fish with a Hawaiian throw net, enjoy a coastal walk, and leave the crowds behind.

-Getting to this eye-popping luxury tented camp where Thailand, Myanmar and Laos converge requires a scenic four-hour drive from Chiang Mai, but once you've arrived, you'll find a camp that's very much grown up: Private tents include elegant safari-style furnishings and outdoor decks with hot tubs.
+Getting to this eye-popping luxury tented camp where Thailand, Myanmar, and Laos converge requires a scenic four-hour drive from Chiang Mai, but once you've arrived, you'll find private tents with elegant safari-style furnishings and outdoor decks with hot tubs.
 Guests can visit the camp's own elephants, cruise the Mekong River on a longboat, take cooking lessons from a Thai chef, or visit nearby tribal villages.

 Could this luxury camp with fiberglass sleeping pods be the world's most far-flung hotel?
 Maybe, but one thing's for certain: You won't be roughing it.
 There's plush bedding, full bathrooms, a lounge, and a dining room serving up dishes that would be at home in any fine restaurant.
 Visit emperor penguins, go kite-skiing and ice climbing, explore ice tunnels, and even visit the South Pole.
 The cost of a weeklong adventure?
 Around $83,000.